-"Consolidated EBITDA" shall mean for any period with respect to TCC and its Affiliates on a consolidated basis, the sum of (a) consolidated Net Income (or loss) for such period (excluding extraordinary gains and losses), plus (b) the following items solely to the extent such items are deducted from the calculation of Net Income for such period: (i) all Interest Expense for such period, plus (ii) all charges against income for such period for federal, state, foreign, franchise and local taxes, plus (iii) Depreciation expenses for such period, plus (iv) Amortization expenses for such period, plus (v) one time transaction costs, fees and expenses paid in cash in connection with the execution and delivery of this Agreement including all fees paid to the Agent and Lenders, plus (vi) fees and expenses incurred in connection with any amendments or waivers of any of the Loan Documents, plus (vii) Extraordinary non-recurring expenses.
+"Consolidated EBITDA" shall mean for any period with respect to TCC and its Affiliates on a consolidated basis, the sum of (a) consolidated Net Income (or loss) for such period (excluding extraordinary gains and losses), plus (b) the following items solely to the extent such items are deducted from the calculation of Net Income for such period: (i) all Interest Expense for such period, plus (ii) all charges against income for such period for federal, state, foreign, franchise and local taxes, plus (iii) Depreciation expenses for such period, plus (iv) Amortization expenses for such period, plus (v) one time transaction costs, fees and expenses paid in cash in connection with the execution and delivery of this Agreement including all fees paid to the Agent and Lenders, plus (vi) fees and expenses.
 Consolidated EBITDA shall be calculated by TCC and subject to verification and final determination by Agent based on Agent's usual method of calculation for similar projects, which determination shall be final absent manifest error.